cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

          \genesis-de.txt  // Book of Genesis in the
          \genesis-en.txt  // languages German, English
          \genesis-es.txt  // French, Spanish, Polish and Latin.
-         \genesis-fr.txt  // The 2-letter codes are according
+         \genesis-fr.txt  // The 2-letter codes (en, ...) are according
          \genesis-pl.txt  // to the ISO 639 language codes.
          \genesis-la.txt